ignacia-rivera/access_regimes_stewardship_ssf/README.md

 Here follows an overview of the folders in this repository:

-**1. Data**: stores the raw database called "DB_fishers_experiment", which is the output from our experiment.
+**1. Data**: stores the raw database called "DB_fishers", which is the output from our experiment.
 The database is stored in two formats, .csv and .dta which are used to create our figures in R and our analyses in Stata, respectively.

 **2. Scripts**: contains a .Rmd document to be run in R which reproduces the two figures in our manuscript.
 It also contains a .do file to be run in Stata which reproduces our analyses.

-**3. Figures_and_Tables**: stores the figures and tables both in our manuscript.
+**3. Figures_and_Tables**: stores the figures and tables in our manuscript.